Slimzee's Going On Terrible from Somesuch on Vimeo.

 "Take Me in Your Arms (Rock Me a Little While)"

-Written by Edward Holland Jr., Brian Holland, Lamont Dozier (as Lamont Herbert Dozer)
+Written by Edward Holland Jr., Brian Holland, Lamont Dozier (as Lamont Herbert

 Performed by Michael McDonald